 1. Memory Loss

-Even if the individual with the condition does not realize their forgetfulness, friends, family, and caretakers will often be the first ones to notice these changes.
+One of the first symptoms to be reported for many experiencing early-stage Alzheimer's disease can be a loss of memory, which can include working memory and long-term declarative memory.
+Even if the individual with the condition does not realize their forgetfulness, friends, family and caretakers might be the first ones to notice these changes.

-2. Completing Tasks & Problem Solving Skills
+2. Completing Tasks And Problem-Solving Skills

 - Sorting out medication